Whether the goal is to educate, persuade, or

 Once the voter data is captured, your campaign could send

-constituents a political Share Mail® piece before the election, thanking
+constituents a political Share Mail® piece before the election,

 them for their support and asking them to spread the word